fbpx

 According to the American Society for Quality (ASQ), SPC is defined as “the application of statistical techniques to control a process.”
 This definition, while concise, only scratches the surface of SPC’s potential.

-Image: What is SPC
+Image: What is Statistical Process Control (SPC)

 The History and Evolution of SPC